 - swings, slides and similar toys require instructions for assembly, and for periodic checks and maintenance

 - 'functional' toys (those that are used in the same way as, and are often scale models of, appliances or installations intended for adults) require the following marking: 'Warning: to be used under the direct supervision of an adult'.
 They also require specific safety instructions and an indication that they must be kept out of the reach of very young children

 - toys containing inherently dangerous substances or preparations (such as chemical toys) require specific safety instructions, a statement of a minimum age limit for use and a statement that the toy is to be used under adult supervision.
-Where appropriate, additional requirements as to labelling and packaging may apply under EU Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures
+Where appropriate, additional requirements as to labelling and packaging may apply under Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures

 - toys such as skateboards or skates require specific instructions and the following marking: 'Warning: protective equipment should be worn.
 Not to be used in traffic'